• Skip to primary navigation

 • 50 g powdered sugar

-• A little water or soy milk
+• a little water or soy milk

-• Some cinnamon
+• sprinkle of cinnamon

 Instructions